Guide to Narcissistic Victim Syndrome

 4. Cognitive Functioning

-The stress and trauma caused by narcissistic abuse can also have an impact on the victim’s cognitive abilities, such as attention, memory, and problem-solving skills.
+The stress and trauma caused by narcissistic abuse can also have an impact on your cognitive abilities, such as attention, memory, and problem-solving skills.

-In summary, narcissistic abuse can have a profound impact on the victim’s brain, leading to changes in mental health, emotional regulation, and cognitive abilities.
+In summary, narcissistic abuse can have a profound impact on your brain, leading to changes in mental health, emotional regulation, and cognitive abilities.

-Recognizing these effects is crucial for victims to understand the full extent of the abuse they have experienced and seek appropriate support for their recovery.
+Recognizing these effects is crucial for you to understand the full extent of the abuse that you have experienced and seek appropriate support for your recovery.

 Treatment of Narcissistic Victim Syndrome